shultays/bloodworks/game/readme.txt

 Cheats:

 There are some cheats I implemented to make testing stuff easier.
-You can enable them by setting cheats to 1 in userconfig.txt (which is created once you run the game.).
+You can enable them by setting cheats to 1 in config.txt (which is created once you run the game.).
 Here are some of the cheats that you can use while playing the game, some of them are more cheaty, some of them are for debugging:

 n               toggle FPS
 numpad +-       Increase/Decrease volume